 DO stay flexible.
 Most advisers in expat regions will try to get you to commit to long-term contractual savings plans.
 This is because they get paid based on the amount you are saving AND the duration of the policy.

 These benefit the adviser and the product provider only.
-If a 25-year plan is being justified by the need for discipline or some such bullsh*t, step away from the man in the pin-striped, 3-piece suit.
+If a 25-year plan is being justified by the need for discipline or some such bullsh*t, step away from the man in the pin-striped, three-piece suit.

 And if finding a flexible option means you need to start with a lump sum, but you don’t have it yet, save for year or two in the bank first until you do have it.